AHMET BURAK KURT (Kurt)

 Aim of the project:

-The objectives of this project are to 1) determine whether individuals with a scotoma experience audio-spatial compression in their blind zone and whether this can be used to establish the presence of scotoma and predict functional vision and 2) use a recently developed audio device and VR to quantify the auditory space compression with psychophysics, eye-tracking and EEG.
+The objectives of this project are to 1) determine whether individuals with a scotoma experience audio-spatial compression in their blind zone and whether this can be used to establish the presence of scotoma and predict functional vision and 2) use a recently developed audio device and VR to quantify the auditory space compression with psychophysics, eye-tracking.
+3) develop new software and hardware to improve the state of art assessment process.

 Current activities: